- Running the profiler

 The benefit is that memory can be analyzed on demand with no additional configuration of JVM or Java application.
 You can dump memory of any running instance of JVM that supports this feature.

-utility that lets you to connect to a running Java 6 process
+jconsoleallows you to connect to a running Java process for monitoring and management.

 jconsole, you can dump Java heap via